Written By: Polyfuze

-Polyfuze Graphics Corporation demonstrates the new Polyfuze HT heat transfer graphic as it fuses with many plastic material types.
-For those that are new to the Polyfuze HT heat transfer graphic, it is applied with standard hot stamping equipment and is manufactured for application on olefin based resins.
+Polyfuze Graphics Corporation demonstrates the new Polyfuze fusion label as it fuses with many plastic material types.
+For those that are new to the Polyfuze graphic, it is applied with standard hot stamping equipment and is manufactured for application on olefin based resins.

 If you have already tried using a Polyfuze Graphic but are struggling to get a consistent result, then this series can jump start your success back on track for better production efficiency, more profits and less scrap for a better branding experience.